-Time is precious – in fact, motivational speaker Dennis Waitley calls it “the most precious element of human existence.”
+Time is precious.
+In fact, motivational speaker Dennis Waitley calls it “the most precious element of human existence.”
 And while there are many things in life we can’t control, one thing we can decide is how we choose to spend our days.

-With that said, we’ve pulled together a list of 12 rewarding ways to spend your time, which we hope will offer you some inspiration.
+With that said, we’ve pulled together a list of 12 rewarding ways to spend your time, which we hope will offer some inspiration.

 1. Explore the art of gardening